BackupTheBerlios/moodlets2-svn/src/ical/README.txt

 Installation
 ------------
 1.- Copy 'lang' and 'mod' to the moodle directory.
-2.- If you haven't done this, create a 'webdav' directory inside the moodle dir.
+2.- If you haven't done this, create a directory named 'webdav' inside the moodle dir.
 If you want to give the users the ability to synchronize their calendar software with your moodle site, give that folder the required rights to WebDAV access.

 Module Configuration